olegknyazev/GameTablesDocs/reference/headers_format.md

 * Yellow Car / Front Left Wheel \<Rigid Body\>
 * Plasma Gun / \<Shooter\> Patterns[0].Offset

-Notice the **/** separator between *Prefab Name* and the following header components.
-It's required if a row header contains any components besides *Prefab Name*.
-Otherwise it would be impossible to distinguish the extra components from *Prefab Name* due to whitespace-insensitivity of Game Tables.
+Notice the **/** separator between *Prefab Name* and the following header elements.
+It's required if a row header contains any elements besides *Prefab Name*.
+Otherwise it would be impossible to distinguish the extra elements from *Prefab Name* due to whitespace-insensitivity of Game Tables.

-More details on specific header components see in [Header Components](#header-components).
+More details on specific header elements see in [Header Elements](#header-elements).

 ## Column Headers